 This is how Side B coverage responds:

-Side C Coverage – Entity Coverage (Security Claims coverage for publicly traded companies).

 Side C – Entity Coverage

-For publicly traded companies, this insuring agreement provides coverage for its own liability arising from “securities claims.”
+For publicly traded companies, the Side C insuring agreement provides coverage for the corporation’s own liability arising from “securities claims.”

-What is Excluded on a D&O policy?
+What is excluded on a D&O policy?

 - A D&O policy will not cover business risks that cannot be insured or risks covered under other policies (such as professional liability or bodily injury property damage)

 - A D&O policy will not cover prior known claims or circumstances relating to wrongful acts that took place before the policy went into effect.

 For more on claims, check out our lesson on D&O Claims.